Favorite Thing: Sunflower SeedsMarch 1, 2017

-Bottom Line: While it can vary from person to person, your thyroid and your libido is intimately connected.
+In Conclusion: While it can vary from person to person, your thyroid and your libido is intimately connected.
 Whether it comes from a direct effect on your ovaries/testicles, fatigue, high cortisol production or feeling self-conscious.

 Sandra’s Case: Sex Drive & Hypothyroidism

 I’d like to take a moment to share a story that I have of a patient.
 For the purposes of this case study, let’s call her “Sandra”…